 Once you select your security key from the list, click Use Security Key.

 If you're using Safari 14.1 or later, click the Initiate authentication button to proceed.
 Other browsers do not require this step.

-Insert or attached your security key if it's not already connected, and then tap your security key when prompted.
+Insert your security key if it's not already connected, and then tap your security key when prompted.
 Some types of keys flash as a prompt for you to authenticate.